bowd/bowd.io/src/pages/leonardo-heaps-and-math/index.md

 \{ 1, 1, 3, 5, 9, 15, 25, 41, 67, 109... \}
 $

-A Leonardo heap is a list of ordered binary trees each having $L_i$ nodes.
+A Leonardo heap consists of one or more [binary trees](https://en.wikipedia.org/wiki/Binary_tree) such that the number of nodes in each tree is a Leonardo number.
 Now in order for Leonardo heaps to work we must prove that:

 1. __Any number $n$ can be written as a sum of distinct Leonardo numbers__.
 Thus we can take any set of $n$ numbers and arrange them into $k$ binary trees each having ${s_i, 0 \le i \lt k}$ nodes, such that $s_i$ is a Leonardo number.
 2. __For any $n$, the number of binary trees needed to form the heap ($k$) is at most $lg\ n$__.
 Knowing how many binary trees our Leonardo heap contains will help when calculating the asymptotic complexity of the push and pop operations.

 I really wanted to prove these two conjectures myself so I stopped reading Keith's explanation and picked up a pencil.
 I have to say it was harder than it should have been.

+### The proof

-> Caveat: I'm pretty rusty when it comes to math so pretty please let me know if I get stuff wrong, there's a link to the github page of this article right at the end.
+> <span style="font-size: 16px; line-height: 16px;"> <b>Caveat</b>: I'm pretty rusty when it comes to math so pretty please let me know if I get stuff wrong.
+There's a "Did I get something wrong?" link at the end that points to the GitHub page where you can open an issue or submit a pull-request for this very article.

 $\displaystyle
 \forall n \in ℕ, \exist x_k \textrm{ such that }